 The University is a place for innovators.
 Dreamers.
 Creators.
 A place for students, faculty and partners who use creative thinking to approach problem solving and don’t back down from addressing the grand challenges of today and tomorrow.
-Our programs, approaches and initiatives embed the culture of innovation and entrepreneurship across all seven colleges.
+Our programs, approaches and initiatives embed the culture of innovation and entrepreneurship across all eight colleges.

 As we continue to bring together great minds, innovative thinkers and relentless problem-solvers to address the grand challenges of today and tomorrow, we look to generous alumni, friends, parents, faculty and staff for $50 million in philanthropic support that will provide greater resources and opportunities.
 Watch this video to learn more.

 More than 1,000 students from a variety of majors participate in Horn Entrepreneurship at UD.
 From annual start-up funding competitions to a four-year Delaware Innovation Fellows program, the initiative offers hands-on opportunities to prepare students to launch start-ups, foster innovation within established companies and develop sustainable solutions to 21st-century challenges.

 Expanding these initiatives and creating new opportunities will give our students the necessary tools to succeed in an ever-changing global economy.

 The STAR Campus translates discoveries into practice, with space to grow education, research and engagement programs that are driven by society’s pressing needs.

 Current and future development plans include: